 - Prince Waikiki – Waikiki

 - Aulani, A Disney Vacation Club Villa – West side

 - Four Seasons Resort Oahu at Ko Olina – West side

-Whether you’re visiting for the first time or returning to the islands, there are so many top experiences on Oahu, Hawaii.
-What’s on your bucket list in 2020?
+Whether you’re visiting for the first time or returning to the islands, there are plenty of fun things to do on Oahu.
+What’s on your Hawaii bucket list in 2020?